SAP Calculations for New Builds Process: A Step-by-Step Guide

-If you’re building or converting a residential property in the UK, you’ve probably heard the term SAP calculations thrown around.
+If you’re building a residential property in the UK, you’ve probably heard the term SAP calculations thrown around.
 But what exactly are they, and why are they essential?

-Whether you’re applying for Building Control approval or preparing to sell or rent a home, SAP calculations are a legal requirement.
+Whether you’re applying for Building Control approval, SAP calculations are a legal requirement.
 In this post, we break down the entire SAP calculation process—clearly, step-by-step—so you know exactly what to expect.

 What Are SAP Calculations?

-SAP stands for Standard Assessment Procedure, and it’s the UK government’s method for assessing the energy performance of residential dwellings.
+SAP stands for Standard Assessment Procedure.
+It’s the government-approved method for evaluating the energy performance and carbon emissions of residential buildings.

 The SAP Calculation Process: Step-by-Step